nathangero/parsing_tool/README.md

 ## How to Run
-1. Where the repo is saved, run "node main.js FILE_NAME"
+1. Where the repo is saved, run "node main.js FILE_NAME".
+FILE_NAME is the name of the config file that will be loaded in
 2. The program will run and read in the argument for FILE_NAME.

 ## Additional information